Small field models with gravitational wave signature supported by CMB data: Inflationary models

-We use this estimate to numerically solve the background equations iteratively for different values of $a_5$ and obtain $a_5$ as a function of $N$.
-Thus we define a 4-dimensional parameter space $a_1$, $a_2$, $a_3$, $N$.
-The parameters $a_{2},a_{3}$ are constrained by the requirement $|a_{2}|,|a_{3}|\ll 1$, $a_{1}$ is constrained by the observable value of $r$ and $a_{5}$ is determined by the other parameters and constrained by the number of e-folds (taken to be in between $50\sim 60$).
-We consider the PPS in the range of the first $\log(2500)\sim 8$ e-folds of inflation.
+This estimate is then used as a starting point to refine $a_5$ by solving the background equations iteratively thereby obtaining the accurate coefficient $a_5$ that yields the correct $N$.
+Thus a 4-dimensional parameter space $r_0$, $a_2$, $a_3$, $N$ is defined.
+The parameters $a_{2},a_{3}$ are constrained by the requirement $|a_{2}|,|a_{3}|\ll 1$, $a_{1}$ is constrained by the observable value of $r$ and $a_{5}$ is determined by the other parameters and by the number of e-folds (taken to be in between $50\sim 60$).
+The PPS considered is in the range of the first $\log(2500)\sim 8$ e-folds of inflation.